 - JVETO: If set to true, a jet veto is applied.
-For processes with fully leptonic decays of the vector bosons the following criteria apply: - For vbf and ggf processes it is applied to central jets beyond the two tagging jets, where the central region is bounded by the rapidities of the two tagging jets. - For all other processes the jet veto is applied to additional jets beyond the leading-order number, ordered by decreasing transverse momentum.

-For processes with one hadronically decaying vector boson, one or two additional jets are allowed, depending on the value of SINGLE\DECAYJET.
-Default is false.

-- YMAX\VETO: Maximum pseudorapidity of the additional jet.
-Default is 4.5. - PTMIN\VETO: Minimum transverse momentum of the additional jet.
-Default is 50 GeV. - DELY\JVETO: Minimum rapidity separation of a central jet from the two tagging jets for vbf and ggf processes.
+For vbf and ggf processes it is applied to central jets beyond the two tagging jets.
+For all other processes the jet veto is applied to additional jets beyond the leading-order number, ordered by decreasing transverse momentum.
+Default is false. - YMAX_VETO: Maximum pseudorapidity of the additional jet.
+Default is 4.5. - PTMIN_VETO: Minimum transverse momentum of the additional jet.
+Default is 50 GeV. - DELY_JVETO: Minimum rapidity separation of a central jet from the two tagging jets for vbf and ggf processes.
 Default is 0.

-VBF specific cuts:
+VBF specific cuts20:

-- ETAJJ\MIN: Minimum required pseudorapidity gap, $\Delta \eta{jj}$ , between two tagging jets, which are the two leading jets in a $p{\rm T}$ ordering for fully leptonically decaying vector bosons.
-For tagging jet definition in semileptonic decay processes see DEF\TAGJET.
+- ETAJJ_MIN: Minimum required pseudorapidity gap, $\Delta \eta{jj}$, between two tagging jets (the two leading jets in a p_T ordering).
 Default is 0. - YSIGN: If set to true, the two tagging jets are required to be found in opposite detector hemispheres.
+Default is false. - LRAPIDGAP: If set to true all charged leptons are required to lie between the two tagging jets in rapidity.
 Default is false.